afinemax/afinemax/README.md

 🔭 I’m currently working on:<br>
 •  Searching for Gamma-rays from FRBs using SWIFT/BAT & GUANO -->

 ---

+### 📚 Currently Reading:
+- *Machine Learning for Physics and Astronomy* — Dr. Viviana Acquaviva (2023)
+- *Don't Be Such a Scientist* — Dr. Randy Olson, Island Press (2018)
+- *The Richest Man in Babylon* — George S. Clason

+---
 ### I’m looking to collaborate on:<br>
 •  Anything astronomy!<br>
 •  RaspberryPi projects<br>
 •  Data Science projects<br>
 •  Open Science & Educational Projects<br>

 <!--